Brading: The old port

 Until the 16th century the port was active.
 Ships lay alongside at the quay behind the Bugle Inn in the High Street.
 Ships came into Brading Haven for shelter and for provisions, particularly water, which was of a high quality.
 The north-eastern part of the haven was closed off by an embankment completed in 1594, much of which is still present.
 Ships would then tie up at the far end of Quay Lane on the other side of the embankment.

 Throughout the Middle Ages various attempts were made to drain off the rest of the harbour; for it had gradually become silted up and, except for the main channel of the river, was too shallow to be of any commercial use.
 Sir Hugh Myddleton, who had constructed the New River from Hertfordshire to central London for James I, undertook this work; but the sea broke in and flooded the land once again.
 After others had also tried and failed, this reclamation was finally accomplished in 1881 by the building of a substantial embankment right across the harbour, with the building of the railway to Bembridge.

-So Brading now shares with Winchelsea and Romney the distinction of being a seaport without any sea.
-Losing access to the sea caused Brading to decline in importance and prevented the sort of growth enjoyed by Cowes and Newport.
+So Brading now shares with Winchelsea and Romney the distinction of being a former seaport without any access to the sea.
+Losing access to the sea caused Brading to decline in importance, and prevented the sort of growth enjoyed by Cowes and Newport.